Dipsingh/dipsingh.github.io/_posts/2024-04-06-Balancing-MMLU-PathCostConstraints.md

 latency deviation from the shortest path was kept under the `20%` constraint.

 The path from `den` to `iad` remained unchanged, but the longest path for that demand had a `22%` higher latency than the shortest path, which is just slightly over our constraint.
-The problem is unfeasible if the constraint is not being met, but this was not the case here.
+The problem would have been unfeasible if the constraint was not met, but this was not the case here.
 Our constraint is represented as `amount of flow × edge cost ≤ 1.2 × 20(shortest path cost) × 45 (demand)`.
 The left-hand side evaluates to `13.3 × 55`, which satisfies the constraint (`731.5 < 1080`).